leanswift/leanswift.github.io/ecommerce/pages/econnect-sxe/20.3.0/usermanual-for-eConnect-SX.e-or-CSD-20.3.0.md

 ### SX.e ION REST API Service URL

-If selected SX.e Version is 11, this field should have the REST endpoint (URL) to connect to SX.e's ION web services.
+If selected SX.e Version is CSD, this field should have the REST endpoint (URL) to connect to SX.e's ION web services.

 ### Token URL

-If selected SX.e Version is 11, this field should have the URL to retrive OAuth Token to be able to access SX.e's ION web services.
+If selected SX.e Version is CSD, this field should have the URL to retrive OAuth Token to be able to access SX.e's ION web services.

 ### Use ERP order history